 And of course, the most exciting one is the metaverse.
 As metaverse is a very decentralised concept and is about privacy, control, openness and interoperability, its requirement for identity verification and trusted data elements should also be fully decentralised.
 The metaverse needs to be designed on open standards – with SSI and verifiable credentials hopefully playing a pivotal role here.
 Explore the symbiosis of metaverse and self-sovereign identity and how they fit within Web 3.0.

 The beauty of this technology is that it addresses issues that are universal and applicable across industries.
 With more and more companies leveraging SSI, the list of use cases will grow fast, making SSI a reality soon.
-Take a look at the full list of SSI use cases here.
+Take a look at the most comprehensive list of self-sovereign identity use cases here.